GeoDaCenter/covid-v3/README.md

 + Fletcher Barryman (CSDS)

 ## CONTACT US
 If you have a question regarding a specific dataset, please contact the dataset author(s) directly.
-If you have any questions regarding the Atlas, feel free to pose an issue here or contact us by: mkolak@uchicago.edu or qinyunlin@uchicago.edu.
+If you have any questions regarding the Atlas, contact us by via: [https://uscovidatlas.org/contact](https://uscovidatlas.org/contact)

 ## HOW TO CITE US
-Please cite us using:
+Please cite us according to how you used the US Covid Atlas:

+*Website*
+Marynia Kolak, Qinyun Lin, Dylan Halpern, Susan Paykin, Aresha Martinez-Cardoso, and Xun Li.
+The US Covid Atlas, 2022.
+Center for Spatial Data Science at University of Chicago. https://www.uscovidatlas.org

+*Published Work of Version 1*
+Kolak, Marynia, Xun Li, Qinyun Lin, Ryan Wang, Moksha Menghaney, Stephanie Yang, and Vidal Anguiano Jr. "The US COVID Atlas: A dynamic cyberinfrastructure surveillance system for interactive exploration of the pandemic." *Transactions in GIS* 25, no. 4 (2021): 1741-1765.

+*Codebase of Version 1*
 Xun Li, Qinyun Lin, Marynia Kolak, Robert Martin, Stephanie Yang, Moksha Menghaney, Ari Israel, Ryan Wang, Vidal Anguiano Jr., Erin Abbott, Dylan Halpern, Sihan-Mao.
 (2020, October 12).
 GeoDaCenter/covid: beta (Version beta).
 Zenodo. http://doi.org/10.5281/zenodo.4081869

 ## Current Repos, Subdomains and branches of the Atlas